nodejs/promise-use-cases/use-cases/forgotten-promises/1/forgotten-1.md

 Name: here is no easy way to address the promises "in a scope"

-Talia is writing code with promises, the has written the following code within an express route
+Talia is writing code with promises, she has written the following code within an express route

 ```js
 app.post('/dev/apply', async (request, response) => {